Downloads

 Marine and Land CSEM

 KMS Technologies' staff has been involved in developing many geophysical systems for land, airborne, marine and borehole applications.
-Our present company focus includes ElectroMagnetic (EM) systems such as Magnetotellurics (MT) and Long Offset Transient ElectroMagnetics (LOTEM or Lotem) systems, both land and marine as well as borehole EM systems for LWD and geosteering applications.
+Our present company focus integrates seismic with ElectroMagnetic (EM) systems such as Magnetotellurics (MT) and Long Offset Transient ElectroMagnetics (LOTEM or Lotem) systems, both land and marine as well as borehole EM systems for LWD and geosteering applications.

 Marine ElectroMagnetics